How Your Time Impacts Our Mission

 - Scroll down and take a quick look at our guidelines on this page below, especially those regarding age restrictions and community service hours.

 - DESK needs volunteers Sunday through Thursday for several shifts throughout the afternoon and evening.
 Go to our SignUp.com page, where you can browse around and find a date and time that works for you.
 You can even sign up multiple volunteers at once!
-If you’d like to sign up a group of more than six, please contact us first.
+For nightly volunteer opportunities, we generally cannot accommodate groups of more than six.
 If you’re having trouble with the SignUp.com page, please don’t hesitate to reach out via email, or by calling us at (203) 624-6426.

 - Can’t find a date/time that works for your schedule?
 Consider getting involved in some other way, like organizing a Food or Toiletry Drive!
 Or check one of our Volunteer Partners for additional opportunities.